top of page

 Warm thanks to everyone who helped us to raise thousands of pounds to pay experts for their advice and assistance, including a hydrologist, entomologist and botanist.
 During the Examination we were able to put together the evidence to help us save our precious wildlife and their habitats.

 The Planning Inspectorate, who conducted the Examination, recommended that Sizewell C should not go ahead on environmental grounds and the lack of available water.
 Despite all our work and this ruling, the Secretary of State gave permission for the development to proceed.
-We are now working closely with our friends in the group Together Against Sizewell C (TASC) to raise sufficient funds to make a legal challenge.
-Can you help?
+We are now working closely with our friends in the group Together Against Sizewell C (TASC) and have been able to raise sufficient funds to make a legal challenge.
+Warmest thanks to those of you who helped with this.
+Sadly, the Judicial Review did not succeed, but we are talking to our solicitors about the next step.

 Climate change